Social Impact

 I am expecting to travel in the next few days with my family and I am very excited to move to a new country and have a life after years of being a refugee in Jordan where I wasn’t even recognized as a refugee by the UNHCR.
 I hope this gives hope to others who are in need for it.

-NaTakallam is a great opportunity for me because I cannot work in Jordan as an asylum seeker.
+NaTakallam is a great opportunity for me because I could not work in Jordan as an asylum seeker.
 I feel happy and hopeful every time I get a new student.
 NaTakallam is the place where I can meet different and new young people that encourage me to look forward.
-I am very glad to be one of the language partners in such a wonderful organization.
+I am very glad to be one of the Language Partners in such a wonderful organization.
 I feel liked and confident whenever I talk to one of my students.
 I can see their kindness in their words and compliments that makes me so happy and satisfied.
 There are students that care for my asylum status and try to send me online jobs: one time my sister got a job because of my student sending me a link she found and thought of us!”

-Sign up for language sessions (in 5 languages) with them here!
+Sign up for language sessions (in 9+ languages) with them here!
 Or maybe even gift them to loved ones this holiday season.

 The Human Rights Advocates Teaching You Languages Read More »